creasty/kt-graph/README.md

 - Fast
   - Leverage `tree-sitter` for rapid static code analysis.
-  - Benefit from pre-analyzed dependency table caching.
+  - Benefit from analyzed dependency table caching.
 - Versatile & Customizable
   - Use glob patterns to filter files and type names.
   - Search for specific type names with regular expression.